 Note: Dependent variables are the log of material and time investments.
 Maternal childhood exposure to conflict is defined as the number of conflicts against civil population/1000 when the mother was a child. t refers to baseline/pre-treatment measurement. ^(a) This is a test of the null hypothesis that the smallest eigenvalue of the 2×2 matrix $\beta'\beta$ is zero, where β is the 3×2 matrix of coefficients on food price, toy price and conflict in the material and time investment equations.
 We present this alongside the Cragg-Donald test because in this context it is not clear which is the more powerful.
 95% Confidence intervals in square brackets.
-These as well as the p-values for the rank tests and all other tests are based on 1,000 bootstrap replications of the entire estimation process taking into of clustering at the municipality level.
+These as well as the p-values for the rank tests and all other tests are based on 1,000 bootstrap replications of the entire estimation process taking into account of clustering at the municipality level.

-and particularly so for the former; however mother's socio-emotional skills only affect material investments significantly and there the impact is very small.
+Turning now to the other regressors, we find that parents invest more resources in children with a higher baseline level of cognition (elasticity of 0.13) but the child's baseline socio-emotional skills have no impact on either type of investment.
+The elasticity of both material and time investments with respect to maternal cognition is very high and particularly so for the former; however mother's socio-emotional skills only affect material investments significantly and there the impact is very small.
 The number of other children in the household at baseline reduce significantly both time and material investments: an extra child reduces both investments by about 13%, which is consistent with a quantity/quality tradeoff among children.
 Moreover, the results are in line with a model where parents choose investments taking into account complementarity with child cognitive skills.

 Importance of instruments.
 The next set of variables reported in Table 5 explain investments and act as excluded instruments when we estimate the production functions and treat investments as endogenous.
 These are the prices of toys and food and the level of conflict in the municipality when the mother was a child.
-The rank test we implement has a p-value of 0.011.30 As an alternative, we also present the Cragg-Donald form of this test, which has a p-value of 0.019.
+The rank test we implement has a p-value of 0.011.31 As an alternative, we also present the Cragg-Donald form of this test, which has a p-value of 0.019.
 These establish the strength of the instruments, allowing for the fact that there are two endogenous variables.
+As we will elaborate in Section 6.4, our Monte Carlo simulations show that these instruments are strong enough to avoid weak instrument bias.